 Capilano gratefully acknowledges the assistance that supportive beekeepers in the vicinity provided to help with this difficult task.

-“Our immediate priority now is supporting and ensuring the continued recovery of our employees, who are understandably shaken by their accident, and we ask their privacy be respected, Mr McKee said.
+“Our immediate priority now is supporting and ensuring the continued recovery of the impacted employees, who are understandably shaken by their accident, and we ask their privacy be respected, Dr McKee said.